neojato/DeLorean-v2/README.md

 ### License

 Project is published under the [MIT license](https://github.com/neojato/DeLorean-v2/blob/master/LICENSE.md).
-Feel free to clone and modify repo as you want, but don't forget to add reference to original authors, thanks!
+Feel free to clone and modify repo as you want, but don't forget to keep the reference to original authors, thanks!

 ###### The DeLorean Project is not endorsed and/or supported by Google, the corporation.